 It would give those Nations an early situational awareness of what software is coming later.
 They could test whether it would continue to be interoperable with their Nation's systems, and also allow them to line up their roadmap with NATO's.

 About NATO's journey to the cloud: This article is part of an ongoing series focused on how the NCI Agency is embracing state-of-the-art cloud computing technologies.
 The Agency has organized its efforts in this area into a "Cloud Adoption Roadmap" with pragmatic goals to move key services to the cloud to enable reliable, 24/7 service.
 The Agency, which leads NATO's digital endeavour, is focused on driving technological progress across the Alliance.
 Such a digital endeavour means examining, of course, everything from NATO's global communications to its applications.
 The Agency will continue to map out this journey to the cloud in May through a panel discussion at its annual industry conference NITEC19.
-To learn more, or attend, visit nitec19.com/.
+To learn more, or attend, visit the conference site.